-Virtual EMS is Messiah's scheduling software located at http://ems.messiah.edu/virtualems.
+Virtual EMS is Messiah's scheduling software located.
 This is the preferred way to self-select and reserve your room/location.
 A valid account is required to use Virtual EMS.
 Contact Room Reservations for assistance in setting up your account.
+Additional information about reservations including rooms and vehicles can be found at conference and event services.